NathanHinthorne/cryptographic-library-and-app/README.md

 # Cryptographic library and app

-A SHA-3/SHAKE cryptographic library and a command lineapp to test the library.
+A SHA-3/SHAKE cryptographic library and a command line app to test the library.
+It can utilize all the cryptographic algorithms that fall under the category of symmetric.
 Uses specifications found in https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.202.pdf.

 ## Understanding the algorithm (contribute to this section how you see fit)